madisenvo/Password-Generator/README.md

 ## Features

-Clickable button, prompts, alerts, and confirmations
+Dynamically updated HTML and CSS powered by JavaScript, clickable button, prompts, alerts, and confirmations